EffectiveActivism/sparql-client/README.md

 # SparQl client

-An OOP SparQl 1.1 client for Symfony with support for SELECT, CONSTRUCT, DELETE, INSERT and DELETE+INSERT operations.
-Includes term, namespace and (basic) statement validation.
+An OOP SPARQL 1.1 client for Symfony with support for SELECT, CONSTRUCT, ASK, DESCRIBE, DELETE, INSERT and DELETE+INSERT operations.
+Includes graph patterns, aggregates, scalar functions, dataset clauses, and term, namespace and statement validation.

 ## Table of content